11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 Figure 7.1: Same as Fig. 7 but with trends based on constant relative humidity added.

-The observation that the actual measured trend is steeper than calculated trends demonstrates that, on the long term, measured WV is increasing faster than possible from just temperature increase of the liquid water (feedback).
+The observation that the actual measured trend is steeper than calculated trends demonstrates that, on the long term, measured WV is increasing faster than possible from just global average temperature increase of the liquid water (feedback).
 The steepest slope calculated for the constant RH cases is (29.36 – 28.242)/34 = 0.0329 kg/m^2/y.
-The measured trend is then 0.0419/0.0329 = 1.27 or about 27% steeper than the estimated trend calculated within GCMs.
+The measured trend is then 0.0416/0.0329 = 1.264 or about 26.4% steeper than the estimated trend calculated within GCMs.

-An even more basic consideration is that determining the influence of increased WV from just feedback from temperature increase is too low because it does not include the WV added by human activity.
-The only valid consideration for the influence of WV increase is to use the measured WV increase.
+There must be other factor(s) contributing to WV increase.
+This is most likely due mostly to a slight increase in residence time as calculated in Sect 6.
+As introduced in Section 6, a contributing factor is reduction of the rate of absorption/condensation of WV into cold water.
+An even more basic consideration is that determining the influence of increased WV from just feedback from temperature increase is too low.
+The only valid consideration for the influence of WV increase is to use the measured WV increase or equivalent increase in residence time.

-A corroboration of the long-term temperature trend is as follows: Assume that at the beginning of the warm up the temperature increase was caused by something else.
+A corroboration of the long-term temperature trend is as follows: Assume that, at the beginning of the warm up, the temperature increase was caused by something else.
 Then the WV increase can be calculated from that temperature increase using the saturation vapor pressure vs temperature for water and the assumption that % increase in WV = % increase in saturation vapor pressure.
-But the WV has increased more than that so there has to be an additional source of WV.
-The additional source of WV (about 90% from irrigation) is the something else that produced the initial warming.
+But the WV has increased more than that so there has to be an additional cause of WV increase or a reduction of the condensation and/or absorption of WV by cold ocean water.

 8. Over a short time period, water temperature drives WV.